KDE/digikam-doc/image_editor/enhancement_tools.rst

 2. **Blur Controls**: **Smoothness** controls the intensity of the background blur (1-100). **Progressive Transition** controls how gradually the blur transitions from subject to background (0-100). **Subject Segmentation** controls the accuracy of the subject segmentation (1-20).

 3. **Subject Mask**: shows a real-time preview of the segmentation mask using a green overlay.
 It helps you verify that the subject is properly selected.
-This preview is zoomable using the mouse wheel or the buttons on the toolbar from the top-left corner.
+This preview is zoomable using the mouse wheel or the buttons on the toolbar from the top-left corner, and allow to re-adjust the zone as desired.

 Using the Tool
 ~~~~~~~~~~~~~~